jpederson/Squirrel.js/README.md

 ### Browser Support

 Browser support for both sessionStorage and JSON (required to parse/stringify data for session storage) are quite deep.
-If there's no support, the plugin fails silently.
+If there's no support, the plugin does nothing.

 - Internet Explorer 8+
 - Firefox 28+